zoltanAkosKovacs/smart-host-occupancy/README.md

 OR

-1. Navigate to project root folder and open cmd
+1. Navigate to project root folder and open git bash
 2. Run "./mvnw clean install" (optionally with -DskipTests)
 3. Run "java -jar ./target/occupancy-0.0.3-SNAPSHOT.jar"
 4. Application is up and running on localhost:8080

 # How to run docker

-1. Navigate to project root folder and open cmd
+1. Navigate to project root folder and open git bash
     1.1 Currently there's an issue with maven wrapper within docker, so you might have to run ".\mvnw clean install" so the jar is copied to docker
 2. Run "docker build -t occupancy ."